Travelling to Thailand with a baby

 The rest of Koh Phangan is also very baby-friendly; just keep in mind that there are slightly fewer facilities than on nearby Koh Samui.

-From Bangkok, there are plenty of flights to places like Krabi and Trang in the south, both great starting points for visiting some of Thailand’s most beautiful beaches and islands.
+From Bangkok, there are frequent flights to southern hubs like Krabi and Trang, which are both great starting points for visiting some of Thailand’s most beautiful beaches and islands.

 Weather in Thailand